arangodb/1mDocsPerSec/README.md

 which contains the infrastructure to build the `neunhoef/waiter` Docker image.
 See instructions for building there.

+For more details about how to run the cluster test, see the file `ArangoDBScaleTest.pdf` in this directory.

 If there are any questions, please ask

   "Max Neunhöffer" <max@arangodb.com>